issac380/insight/data/README.txt

     Detected_At TIMESTAMP,
     Status TEXT

-    Status == unresolved    🚨Item detected as unpaid but no action taken yet (default on detection) reported	    📄 LLM report has been generated and logged investigating	🕵️ Manual review or further action in progress resolved	    ✅ Case closed (e.g., false alarm, item recovered, or paid afterward)
+    Status == unresolved    🚨 Item detected as unpaid but no action taken yet (default on detection) reported	    📄 LLM report has been generated and logged investigating	🕵️ Manual review or further action in progress resolved	    ✅ Case closed (e.g., false alarm, item recovered, or paid afterward)